 Stage 2 – Up the Amazon, from Belém to Peru, via Manaus (Estimate: 35 days)

 The Amazon crossing will be one of the most fascinating sections of your trip around the world without flying.
-Traveling up the Amazon River is done in stages, and involves switching ships a lot.
+Traveling the Amazon River by boat is done in stages, and involves switching ships a lot.
 Account for a least a couple of weeks to complete the route and don’t worry about a thing.
-You’ll sleep on a hammock that you’ll carry with you, the food on board is included, and you’ll be able to buy whatever you need at one of the many stops along the way.
+You’ll sleep on a hammock that you’ll carry with you, the food onboard is included, and you’ll be able to buy whatever you need at one of the many stops along the way.
 I made the full Amazon boat crossing all the way to Ecuador, and I took me approximately 550 hours of boats during a few months of traveling.

 Iquitos, in Peru, is the most significant urban cluster in the world without road access.
 You take a break from sailing here.
 It’s a unique, exotic, and fascinating city.
 You can visit the floating market in Belén or venture out on an expedition to the Amazon jungle.
 If you like butterflies don’t miss out on the sanctuary at Pilpintuwasi.